 3. Under the ‘Output’ heading in this section, you should see a volume bar and a dropdown menu with something entered into it.

-4. If you can see these things without any external speakers hooked up to your system, it means that you should have some built-in speakers on the unit.
+4. If you can see these things without any external speakers hooked up to your system, you should have some built-in speakers on the unit.

-5. To test them, you can run an audio sample right in the settings menu you are in already.
+5. To test them, you can run an audio sample right in your settings menu already.
 Otherwise, you can also play an audio file from your computer to check the levels and quality.

-However, it is also true that speakers of this type can lend a superior audio experience to many of the things that you might do on your computer.
+However, it is also true that speakers of this type can lend a superior audio experience to many things you might do on your computer.

-Speakers of any type can enhance some of what you do on a PC.
+Speakers can enhance some of what you do on a PC.
 For some applications, they are entirely unnecessary.
 In other cases, you can get by with just the built-in speakers if you have to.

-Even if you have no internal or external speakers, there is probably still at least a notification speaker inside your computer and attached to your motherboard.
-It will sound crucial beeps or other noises when you need to be aware of something that may be off with the PC’s components.
+Even if you have no internal or external speakers, there is probably at least a notification speaker inside your computer and attached to your motherboard.
+It will sound crucial beeps or other noises when you must be aware of something that may be off with the PC’s components.